 The modulation frequency (sweep rate) can be selected between 30 kHz and 60 kHz.
-It is also based on the VCO frequency as shown in the SSC Modulation Frequency Selection.
+It is also based on the VCO frequency as shown in the SSC Modulation Frequency Selection as shown on page 19.
 As shown in Figure 21, the damping increases with higher modulation frequencies.
 It may be limited by the tracking skew of a downstream PLL.
-The CDC906 uses a triangle modulation profile which is one of the common profiles for SSC.
+The CDCE906 uses a triangle modulation profile which is one of the common profiles for SSC.